-- Flatiron School exists and has a page with a "contact us" form to hire people which is not super helpful to me in figuring out if I want to contact them.
+- Flatiron School currently offers either software engineering camps in person or some online courses.
+It has a page with a "contact us" form to hire people which is not super helpful to me in figuring out if I want to contact them.

 - Thinkful offers a few categories of training, but on their how we work page they say that their Career Coach helps people to find jobs.
 I'm surprised they don't have a specific way for employers to target their graduates, but it seems like an interesting approach worth considering.

-- Galvanize has a talent page where companies can post a profile, post job openings, and find people who might match.
+- Galvanize has a mix of full time and part time courses with varied subjects.
+They have a talent page where companies can post a profile, post job openings, and find people who might match.